-TRUST ME, alphabetically: L lets loose on the lame, listless, ludicrous, loathsome and plain lousy…ten l-pills lurk beneath those leaves…..
+TRUST ME, alphabetically: L lets loose on the lame, listless, ludicrous, loathsome and plain lousy… Lethal l-pills lurk below those leaves…..

 Ford ambles through wearily.
 Angie Dickinson, as a brothel madam, looks like she’s bored (obviously not acting) and Chad Everett goes for intensity as the last challenger.
 Final film directed by MGM workhorse Richard Thorpe, who had 186 credits dating back to 1923.
 One good line pops up: “Of all the people I know who ain’t worth saving, you’re the first one to come to my mind.”
 105 saddle-sore minutes, with Gary Merrill, Jack Elam, Royal Dano, Kevin Hagen, Robert Sorrells, Frank McGrath and Eddie Little Sky.